 Hulu, as you may already know, has an excellent anime selection as well.
 It has many of the classic shows we mentioned in our Netflix and Daisuki guides, so we won’t tell you to go watch those again.
 But what we will do is turn you on to some of the best anime you may not be aware of that you can find on Hulu.
-You don't need a subscription—unless you want to avoid the pesky ads.
-There's plenty left to check out after you make your way through the classics!
+You’ll need a subscription—but there’s plenty left to make it worth as you make your way through the classics.

 Assassination Classroom features one of those utterly absurd storylines you can only find in anime: A class of high school kids is taken over by a powerful alien that has destroyed part of the moon and promises to do the same to Earth (but for some reason, he wants to be a homeroom teacher in the interim?).
 The students are offered 10 billion yen as a reward for killing their teacher, who they call “Koro Sensei.”
 However, their mission proves difficult as Koro Sensei progressively becomes the best teacher they’ve ever had.

 This series started as a manga in 2012 penned by Yūsei Matsui, was adapted as anime, and even has two live-action film adaptions.
-It was the seventh best selling manga of 2013 behind huge titles like Naruto, Attack on Titan, and One Piece, so you might want to give it some quality eyeball time.
+It was the seventh best-selling manga of 2013 behind huge titles like Naruto, Attack on Titan, and One Piece, so you might want to give it some quality eyeball time. —C.B.

 Food Wars! centers around the tale of Sōma Yukihira and his adventures at an elite culinary school.
 Foodies will notice that the show is not only hilarious, but also wholly accurate when it comes to cooking technique.
 The recipes in the show, as well as in the original manga, were actually contributed by famous Japanese chef Yuki Morisaki, so they’re something you could actually cook and come up with edible results.